 However despite all your care, your baby will sometimes become ill.
 You will want to find a way to make her feel better.

-This section discusses common health problems among children age 2 years and under.
+This chapter discusses common health problems among children age 2 years and under.
 So it provides very little information on rarer illnesses or those that affect only a handful of babies.

 It gives you